 If one keeps kosher than a noodle kugel, which is made from dairy products, can't be served with meat, where as a potato kugel which is made from potatoes, eggs and oil could.

-Unless it is my Omi’s potato kugel which does not contain eggs and is not for Passover.
+And my Omi's potato kugel which does not contain dairy or eggs, but is not for Passover.

 Do you see the mishegas (craziness in Yiddish), when it comes to explaining kugels?